Part 7: Customize Analysis with Analysis Workbench

 1. Bring the 3D Graphics window to the front.

-3. The New_Sat Vector may be below the surface of the central body because the satellite is below the horizon but will eventually surface.
+3. The New_Sat Vector may be below the surface of the central body because the satellite is below the horizon, but will eventually surface.
 The vector follows the satellite.
 Show Magnitude provides a constant distance between the tracking station and the satellite, dynamically, in the 3D Graphics window.

 4. Click the Reset () when you are finished.

-Create a Custom Angle
+Creating a Custom Angle

 Create an angle () between the Sun Vector and the New_Sat To Vector.
 For the purposes of this scenario, whenever the angle is 10 degrees or less, the satellite tracking system needs to be shut down.

-Open Analysis Workbench Tools
+Opening Analysis Workbench Tools

 Open the Analysis Workbench Tools, and select the Vector Geometry tab.